randy-chng/demo_data_pipeline/README.md

 # Interact with API

-To interact with api, browsers like Chrome or curl or python can be used.
+To interact with api, browsers like Chrome or python or curl can be used

 ** Replace 34.87.87.72 with appropriate address